dnsimple/chef-pdns/README.md

 ## Usage

 Use the `pdns_recursor_install`, `pdns_recursor_config`, and `pdns_recursor_service` resources in your wrapper cookbooks to install, configure, and define PowerDNS recursors.
+Set the different properties on the resources according to your install and configuration needs.
+You can see a good example on this on `test/fixtures/cookbooks/test/recipes_recursor_install_single.rb`

-Set the different properties of the resources according to your current needs.
-Some properties needs to set consistently accross `pdns_recursor_config` and `pdns_recursor_service`.
+Some properties need to set consistently accross `pdns_recursor_config` and `pdns_recursor_service`.
 They will be noted in their specific sections with a (C).

-Most of the properties are optional and have sane defaults, so they are only recommend for heavy customized installs.
+Most of the properties are optional and have sane defaults, so they are only recommended for customized installs.

 ### pdns_recursor_install